mardix/gokku/files/app.json.md

       "postdeploy": []
     },

     // run: processes to run.
-One worker for each type
     // 'web' is special, it’s the only process type that can receive external HTTP traffic
-    "run": {
+    // all other process name will be regular worker.
+The name doesn't matter "run": {
       // web (string): it’s the only process type that can receive external HTTP traffic
       // -> app:app (for wsgi/python application)
       // -> node server.js (For other web app which requires a server command)
-      // -> /dir-name-or-no-name-for-root
+      // -> /web-root-dir-name (for static html+php)
-      //    (only one path.
-For other paths, add to env.static_paths) "web": "",
+      "web": "",

       // worker* (string): command to run, with a name.
-      // For each command, create a new entry "worker": ""
+The name doesn't matter "worker": ""
     }
   }